Li-Huei Tsai: Education and career

 Tsai was born and raised in Taiwan.
 In 1984, she received a fellowship to pursue a master's degree in veterinary medicine at the University of Wisconsin-Madison.
 After attending a series of lectures delivered by Nobel Prize laureate and cancer researcher Howard Temin, she developed an interest in molecular cancer research.
 Tsai earned her PhD in 1990 from the University of Texas Southwestern Medical Center.
 In 1991, Tsai joined the laboratory of Ed Harlow at the Cold Spring Harbor Laboratory and then the Massachusetts General Hospital Cancer Center.
 In 1994, Tsai joined the faculty in the Department of Pathology at Harvard Medical School.
 She moved to MIT in 2006.

-She was appointed director of the Picower Institute for Learning and Memory in 2009 and is a founding member of MIT's Aging Brain Initiative.
+She was appointed director of the MIT Picower Institute for Learning and Memory in 2009, and is a founding member of its Aging Brain Initiative, with co-researchers Edward Boyden and Emery N. Brown, among others.

+With fellow MIT professor Boyden, she co-founded MIT spinoff company, Cognito Therapeutics, in 2016.
+The company developed a non-invasive, investigative therapeutic platform and connecting neurostimulation device, Spectris, for individual Alzheimer's patient use, which received FDA Breakthrough Device Designation in 2021.

 In 2019, Tsai became co-director of the Alana Down Syndrome Center at MIT.

 Research

+Tsai has written or co-written over 500 academic articles, with a h-index of 146 in 2026.

 In the Harlow laboratory, Tsai studied cyclin-dependent kinases in order to identify their role in cell division.
 Tsai became interested in CDK5, which she found was not only inactive in cancer cells, but inactive in all other tissue cells except for the brain.
 She also found that Cdk5 requires p35 to be active.

 After moving to Harvard Medical School, she began to investigate the function of CDK5 and p35.
 Tsai found that mice lacking p35 displayed cortical lamination defects and were prone to seizures, and that CDK5-p35 activity was essential for neurite outgrowth during neuronal differentiation.
 Tsai also discovered that while Cdk5 activity is essential to proper brain development and function, overexpression of Cdk5 was associated with Alzheimer's disease.
 Tsai observed that a truncated version of p35 called p25 accumulated in diseased or damaged brain tissue in mice and in tissue samples from deceased Alzheimer's patients.
 In an experiment with genetically-engineered mice, Tsai found that increased expression of CDK5 led to the development of Alzheimer's-like symptoms such as a decline in learning and cognition, profound neural loss in the forebrain, and that amyloid plaques developed within weeks.